tayloraswift/jpeg/documentation/README.md

 ### 1.1.
 Problem

 Today, almost all Swift users rely on two popular system frameworks for encoding and decoding the JPEG file format.
-The first of these system frameworks is *UIKit*, which is available on Apple platforms and includes a multi-format image codec, [*UIImage*](https://developer.apple.com/documentation/uikit/uiimage).
-However, this codec is proprietary and unavailable on Linux platforms, making tools and applications that depend on *UIImage* non-portable.
+The first of these system frameworks is *UIKit*, which is available on Apple platforms and includes a multi-format image codec, [*UIImage*](https://developer.apple.com/documentation/uikit/uiimage).<sup>1</sup> However, this codec is proprietary and unavailable on Linux platforms, making tools and applications that depend on *UIImage* non-portable.

-The second popular system framework is the C library [*libjpeg*](http://ijg.org/) which comes pre-installed with most Linux distributions.
+The second popular system framework is the C library [*libjpeg*](http://ijg.org/)<sup>2</sup> which comes pre-installed with most Linux distributions.
 The *libjpeg* codec, which has existed since [1991](https://en.wikipedia.org/wiki/Libjpeg), has the advantage of having a large user base, and unlike *UIImage*, is free and open source software.

 The *libjpeg* codec however, has a number of drawbacks which make it unsuitable for use in Swift projects.
 Despite Swift’s excellent C-interop, installing and importing *libjpeg* into Swift projects can be challenging for all but advanced Swift users.

 Owing to vast differences in programming paradigms and preferred design patterns between C and Swift, APIs designed for (and constrained by) the C language can also be extremely awkward, and needlessly verbose when called from Swift code.
 Swift wrappers around C APIs can mitigate some of these issues, but must still incur necessary overhead to bridge the gap between a framework designed for a language without dynamic arrays, automatic reference counting, or the concept of memory state, and a calling language which relies on modern data structures and guarantees for safe and efficient operation.

 The *libjpeg* codec specifically also suffers from serious technical flaws which preclude its safe inclusion in Swift projects.
-Error handling in *libjpeg* relies heavily on the `setjmp` family of POSIX functions, which are [unsafe](https://forums.swift.org/t/on-the-road-to-swift-6/32862/149) to use in Swift (and many [other languages](https://internals.rust-lang.org/t/support-c-apis-designed-for-safe-unwinding/7212) as well).
-The output from *libjpeg* can also vary across different hardware due to differences in platform rounding and SIMD architecture.
+Error handling in *libjpeg* relies heavily on the `setjmp` family of POSIX functions, which are [unsafe](https://forums.swift.org/t/on-the-road-to-swift-6/32862/149)<sup>3</sup> to use in Swift (and many [other languages](https://internals.rust-lang.org/t/support-c-apis-designed-for-safe-unwinding/7212) as well).<sup>4</sup> The output from *libjpeg* can also vary across different hardware due to differences in platform rounding and SIMD architecture.

 ### 1.2.
 Proposed solution